-Navajo Sandstone -- (undivided on cross section only) Massive, cliff-forming, cross-bedded, locally highly jointed sandstone; forms spectacular sheer cliffs, deep canyons, and impressive spires, promontories, and monoliths; consists mostly of well-sorted, fine- to medium-grained, quartzose sandstone; bedding consists of high-angle, large-scale cross-bedding in tabular-planar, wedge-planar, or trough-shaped sets 10 to 45 feet or more (3-14+ m) thick; ironstone bands and concretions locally common (white friable sandstone contains about 0.1% Fe2O3; densest ironstone samples contain up to 21% Fe2O3; table 1); deposited in a vast eolian coastal to inland erg (dune field) environment with prevailing winds principally from the north; lower 200 to 400 feet (60-120 m) consists of a transitional interval with planar bedding, evaporite mineral casts, crinkly or wavy bedding, load structures (typically a few inches in amplitude), and bioturbation indicative of a coastal sabkha environment; upper contact is an unconformity that makes a sharp break below the slope of the red Sinawava Member; surface of unconformity is imperceptibly broadly rolling, but across the quadrangle resulting in a nearly imperceptible thickness difference of the Navajo of a few hundred feet; divided into three generalized non-stratigraphic units based on color and weathering habit; 1,800 to 2,200 feet (550-670 m) thick.

-Jnw White Navajo -- Upper part of Navajo Sandstone; very light gray or white because of alteration, remobilization, and bleaching of limonitic and hematitic (iron-bearing) cement; generally forms a massive cliff; includes upper 400 to 800 feet (120-240 m) of the formation in Zion National Park.

-Jnp Pink Navajo -- Middle part of Navajo Sandstone; generally less resistant than the white Navajo above and brown Navajo below; forms benches, steep slopes, and cliffs; pale-reddish-brown color is more uniform than in units above and below due to more uniformly dispersed hematitic (iron-bearing) cement; locally contains dark green cement (possibly celadonite - an iron-bearing micaceous mineral), and ironstone bands, concretions, and cement; 400 to 1,000 feet (120-300 m) thick.

-Brown Navajo -- Lower part of the Navajo Sandstone; upper contact is at the top of a dark-brown, irregular and undulating band overlain by a broad light-colored band; generally forms a massive cliff;

-roughly correlative with the lower transitional beds of the Navajo; 400 to 600 feet (120-180 m) thick.
+- Jn Navajo Sandstone -- (undivided on cross section only) Massive, cliff-forming, cross-bedded, locally highly jointed sandstone; forms spectacular sheer cliffs, deep canyons, and impressive spires, promontories, and monoliths; consists mostly of well-sorted, fine- to medium-grained, quartzose sandstone; bedding consists of high-angle large-scale cross-bedding in tabular-planar, wedge-planar, or trough-shaped sets 10 to 45 feet or more (3-14+ m) thick; ironstone bands and concretions locally common; deposited in a vast eolian coastal to inland erg (dune field) environment with prevailing winds principally from the north; lower 200 to 400 feet (60-120 m) consists of a transitional interval with planar bedding, evaporite mineral casts, crinkly or wavy bedding, load structures (typically a few inches in amplitude), and bioturbation indicative of a coastal sabkha environment; upper contact is an unconformity that makes a sharp break below the slope of the red Sinawava Member; divided into three generalized non-stratigraphic units based on color and weathering habit; 1,800 to 2,200 feet (550-670 m) thick. - Jnw White Navajo -- Upper part of Navajo Sandstone; very pale-gray, yellowish-gray, orangish-gray, to white because of alteration, remobilization, and bleaching of limonitic and hematitic (iron-bearing) cement; generally forms a massive cliff; includes upper 400 to 800 feet (120-240 m) of the formation in Zion National Park. - Jnp Pink Navajo -- Middle part of Navajo Sandstone; generally less resistant than the white Navajo above and brown Navajo below; forms benches, steep slopes, and cliffs; pale-reddish-brown color is more uniform than in units above and below due to more uniformly dispersed hematitic (iron-bearing) cement; locally contains dark green cement (possibly celadonite - an iron-bearing micaceous mineral), and ironstone bands, concretions, and cement; 400 to 1,000 feet (120-300 m) thick. - Jnb Brown Navajo -- Lower part of the Navajo Sandstone; upper contact is at the top of a dark-brown, irregular and undulating band overlain by a broad light-colored band; generally forms a massive cliff; roughly correlative with the lower transitional beds of the Navajo; 400 to 600 feet (120-180 m) thick. - Jk Kayenta Formation (entire formation in areas where Lamb Point Tongue of Navajo Sandstone not mapped, and on cross section; lower part (main body) in areas where Lamb Point and Tenney Canyon Tongues mapped separately) -- Moderate to dark reddish-brown siltstone and sandstone similar to that described for the Tenney Canyon Tongue; contains 20 to 30 percent sandstone ledges in the Zion National Park area; forms steep ledgy slope grading up to ledgy cliffs at top; upper contact gradational over a few feet but placed at top of slope- or ledgy cliff-forming, thin- to mediumbedded sandstone with siltstone partings, and at base of laterally continuous, thick- to massive-bedded, cliff-forming sandstone; deposited in an area of little relief near a terrestrial-marine transition zone alternating between mudflats and fluvial environments; locally has thin to medium ledgy sandstone beds similar to Springdale Sandstone in lower part; entire formation is between 550 and 700 feet (170-210 m) thick; lower part below the Lamb Point Tongue is about 290 to 400 feet (88-120 m) thick.